codacy/codacy-codesniffer/src/main/resources/docs/description/WordPress_Security_PluginMenuSlug.md

-Warn about __FILE__ for page registration.Provides a bootstrap for the sniffs, to reduce code duplication.
+Warn about __FILE__ for page registration.
+Provides a bootstrap for the sniffs, to reduce code duplication.